javascript-studio/studio-log/README.md

 - ☯️ [Studio ndjson][4] can be used to parse the ndjson produced by Studio log.
   The `ParseTransform` is internally used by the `emojilog` command and the `StringifyTransform` is used as the default transform to serialize to ndjson.
+- ❎ [Studio Log X][5] x-out confidential data in log entries.
-- 📦 [Studio Changes][5] is used to create the changelog for this module.
+- 📦 [Studio Changes][6] is used to create the changelog for this module.

 ## License